papageo-dev/E-Commerce_Technology_Websites/README.md

 # Websites-Templates-VS-
  Some websites(templates) in Microsoft Visual Studio.

 The websites were created using "Microsoft Visual Studio Enterprise 2015".
+I used JavaScript, ASP.NET, C# and CSS rules.

 These tasks attempt to explain the use of CSS rules, to change the look(colors, background, fonts, etc) of a website, importing multimedia, using structures and synchronizing them using code in a C# programming language.